abhilashkrishnan/berlin-framework/README.md

 Dependency Injection, IoC and MVC Framework for the web.

 #Why another framework?
-Berlin Framework aims to be an innovative ploygot web framework with support for Java, Scala, JavaScript, PHP, Python and Ruby.
-What it means is that you will be able to write complete or "partial" web applications using any of those languages.
+Berlin Framework aims to be an innovative polygot web framework with support for Java, Scala, JavaScript, PHP, Python and Ruby.
+What it means is that you will be able to write complete or "partial" web applications in any of those languages.

-Berlin framework will provide interoperability between multiple languages which will be supported.
+Berlin Framework will provide hassle-free interoperability between multiple languages.
 You will be able to write a web module in Python or Ruby and a database module in Java.
-You will be seamlessly able to call data access operations of Java module from the web module written in Python or Ruby all deployed in the same web container.
-Your development pipleline will be flexible enough to choose which language matters the most for a specific task and Berlin Framework will provide you umatched integration and interoperability all in the same web container.
+You will be seamlessly able to call data access operations of the Java module from the web module written in Python or Ruby all deployed in the same web container.
+Your development pipleline will be able to "mix-and-match" and be flexible enough to choose the programming languages matter the most for a specific task and Berlin Framework will provide you unmatched integration and interoperability all in the same web container.
 Sounds exciting?

 ##Latest News
 We are currently working on the version 1.0 release.